lban2049/lodash/.aigne/doc-smith/docs/api-lang.md

 ## castArray

-Converts `value` to an array if it's not one.
+Casts `value` as an array if it's not one.

 **Since**
 4.4.0